linode/docs/docs/web-servers/nginx/slightly-more-advanced-configurations-for-nginx.md

 ## Part 3: Enable TLS for HTTPS Connections

-If a well-running HTTP site is all you're looking for, the this page's configuration recap will meet that requirement.
+If a well-running HTTP site is all you're looking for, the configurations in this guide will meet that requirement.
 If you plan to serve your site over HTTPS, then move to part 3 of this series: [Enable TLS for HTTPS Connections](/docs/web-servers/nginx/enable-tls-on-nginx-for-https-connections/).